Florida Wants To Import Medicine From Canada. But How Would That Work?

 A pharmaceutical industry group also has been running ads in Florida recently, talking about the dangers of counterfeit drugs.
 Riley, of the National Academy for State Health Policy, says those sorts of ads are misleading.

 "I've seen those in every state we're working in," Riley says.
 "In fact, this program follows current FDA rules.
 It will use FDA-registered wholesalers.
-It will simply follow that same supply chain; those same protections; those same assurances of safety."
+It will simply follow that same supply chain, those same protections, those same assurances of safety."

-Azar also said in that May 2018 speech that he doubted importing Canadian drugs would save U.S. states or patients money.
+Azar also said in that May 2018 speech that he doubted that importing Canadian drugs would save U.S. states or patients money.

 "[This idea] has been assessed multiple times by the Congressional Budget Office, and CBO has said it would have no meaningful effect," he said.
-"One of the main reasons is Canada's drug market is simply too small to bring down prices here.
+"One of the main reasons is that Canada's drug market is simply too small to bring down prices here.
 They are a lovely neighbor to the north, but they're a small one.
 Canada simply doesn't have enough drugs to sell them to us for less money, and drug companies won't sell Canada or Europe more, just to have them imported here."

 Since those remarks last year, President Trump has urged Azar to work with Florida on its plan.

-"President Trump and Secretary Azar are firmly committed to getting drug prices down," HHS spokesperson Caitlin Oakley tells NPR in a written statement.
+"President Trump and Secretary Azar are firmly committed to getting drug prices down," HHS spokesperson Caitlin Oakley told NPR in a written statement.
 "They are both very open to the importation of prescription drugs as long as it can be done safely and can deliver real results for American patients."

 Of course, even if Azar has a change of heart, Florida would face another potential obstacle: getting Canadians and pharmaceutical companies to go along with the plan.

-"They need to find willing suppliers for each of the drugs they're aiming to import and that may be more of a challenge than they anticipate right now," Sachs says.
+"They need to find willing suppliers for each of the drugs they're aiming to import, and that may be more of a challenge than they anticipate right now," Sachs says.

 Pharmaceutical companies won't be inclined to cooperate, she says.

-"They'll lose money — if it works," explains Sachs, of Washington University in St. Louis.
+"They'll lose money — if it works," explains Sachs, the law professor.
 "There are many things they could do all along the supply chain to ensure that drugs aren't diverted to the U.S. in the way that Florida wants."

 Canada isn't enthused about the idea either, Sachs says, because Florida's laws could indirectly drive up the price of some drugs in Canada.